-When used as an evaluation measure, transcripts can impact students' intrinsic motivation, their ability to achieve graduation requirements, and their future success.
-As such, it is important that transcripts reflect the student's most recent acquisition of knowledge, skills, and abilities while accounting for the evolution of student experience over time.
+When used as an evaluation measure, transcripts can impact students' intrinsic motivation, ability to achieve graduation requirements, and future success.
+As such, transcripts must reflect the student's most recent acquisition of knowledge, skills, and abilities while accounting for the evolution of student experience over time.